0xkaizoku/0xkaizoku/README.md

-- 👋 Hi, I’m @kaizokubhaiya
+- 👋 Hi, I’m kaizoku
 - 👀 I’m interested in Blockchain software and core development.
 - 🌱 I’m currently learning Solidity and JavaScript.
 - 🔮 Web3 and NFTs are future.